Parable #1: New Cloth on an Old Coat:

 As it has happened the golden age of marital bliss has still yet to occur (more delay).

 An extended time of marital harmony has yet to exist before or after the first coming of our Messiah.
 Yet, the golden age of Israel will inevitably come.
 The D’var HaShem (Word of God) cannot be broken.
 Have hope.
 Remember this – that throughout all of the historic-prophetic narratives of Israel nothing really ever went well on the first try.
-However, usually in the second effort things get a better.
+However, usually in the second effort things do tend to get better.

 So by the time of the (first) appearance of the Messiah the common people of Israel were hoping they had been through the worst of their season of marital separation and that soon the Presence of Adonai (cf. Shekinah) would return to Israel so the people (the bride) might be reconciled to God.
 Fueling this hope-filled expectation was a first century belief that Messiah would appear at the Temple soon (cf. Malachi 3:1).